brizzbane/surgetrader/README.md

 ### Note

-What is `clearprofit`?
+What is `cancelsells`?
 It is a hack I put in place because Bittrex recently decided to close all trades older than 28 days.
-So what `clearprofit` does is cancel sell orders once a week and delete the `sell_id` from the database.
+So what `cancelsells` does is cancel sell orders once a week and delete the `sell_id` from the database.
 Then the takeprofit task will notice that a buy trade does not have a sell limit order in place and will automatically place a new one.